-CAR 172.055 Coordination Between Meteorological and ATS Authorities
+CAR 172.055 Coordination Between Meteorological and Air Traffic Services

-An ATS provider shall establish procedures to ensure that aircraft receive the most up-to-date meteorological information for aircraft operations; arrangements shall be made, where necessary, between meteorological and air traffic services providers for air traffic services personnel:
+The ATS provider shall establish procedures to ensure that aircraft receive the most up-to-date meteorological information for aircraft operations; arrangements shall be made, where necessary, between meteorological and air traffic services providers for air traffic services personnel:

 - (a) In addition to using indicating instruments, to report, if observed by air traffic services personnel or communicated by aircraft, such other meteorological elements as may be agreed upon; - (b) To report as soon as possible to the associated meteorological office, meteorological phenomena of operational significance, if observed by air traffic services personnel or communicated by aircraft, which have not been included in the aerodrome meteorological report; and - (c) To report as soon as possible to the associated meteorological office pertinent information concerning pre-eruption volcanic activity, volcanic eruptions and information concerning volcanic ash cloud.
-In addition, area control centres and flight information centres shall report the information to the associated meteorological watch office and volcanic ash advisory centres (VAACs). - (d) To maintain close coordination between area control centres, flight information centres and associated meteorological watch offices to ensure that information on volcanic ash included in NOTAM and SIGMET messages is consistent.
+In addition, area control centres and flight information centres shall report the information to the associated meteorological watch office and volcanic ash advisory centres (VAACs). - Note 1.
+VAACs are designated by regional air navigation agreements in accordance with CAR 174. - Note 2.
+See CAR 172.133(d) Flight Information Service regarding transmission of special air-reports. - (d) To maintain close coordination between area control centres, flight information centres and associated meteorological watch offices to ensure that information on volcanic ash included in NOTAM and SIGMET messages is consistent.